amake/srx-languagetool-ruby/README.md

 ## Usage

-For detailed usage information, please see [srx-ruby](https://github.com/amake/srx-ruby).
+For detailed usage information about the engine, please see [srx-ruby](https://github.com/amake/srx-ruby).

 ```ruby